 In May 2020, a revised version of Section J6 will be introduced to the National Construction Code (NCC).
 The NCC is a set of mandatory regulations that all newly designed buildings in Australia must meet.
 These new energy efficiency regulations effectively halve the watts per square meter (W/m2) in office buildings from 9W/m2 down to 4.5W/m2.
 Apparently, you can get some dispensations for more energy use by using controls and warmer colour temperatures etc. But J6 still mandates very strict energy usage.
 What I am asking is, ‘at what human cost?’
 As I watch this unfold from New Zealand, I fear similar regulation could soon spread here too, as standards like these will severely limit the possibility of circadian lighting design and implementation.

 Research suggests it would be beneficial for us to light up the ceiling during the day to simulate the sky.
 This is because the bottom third of our eye has a concentration of melanopsin containing receptors.
-These receptors are adapted to detect the light of the sky during the day, which in turn helps us to synchronize our circadian rhythm.
+These receptors are adapted to detect the light of the sky during the day, which in turn helps us to synchronise our circadian rhythm.
 I have been informed by lighting designers in Australia that it will be very difficult to deliver direct/indirect lighting designs that comply with the J6 regulation.

 Evidence also indicates that boosting light levels higher in the morning for a time (notably well above the 320lx horizontally at desk level we currently prescribe), may further help regulate our circadian rhythm.
 When combined with the right spectrum, this can also increase alertness and be beneficial to eye health.
 (DIN SPEC 67600) The new Section J6 regulation would make this pretty well impossible to implement.